Sunshine State Florida is a wonderful destination for tourists.

 Walt Disney World, located in Orlando, Florida, allows you to come up close and personal with all the wonder, whimsy, and charm of Disney.

-The theme park is jam-packed with all different kinds of attractions, delectable Disney-themed foods, fantastic souvenir shops, and more!
+The theme park is jam-packed with all different kinds of attractions, cocoa beach, delectable Disney-themed foods, fantastic souvenir shops, and more!